alogean/us_opendata_construction/README.md

-# List of US Open Government Data about the construction industry
+# List of US OGD ressources about the US construction industry
 This repository aims to build an inventory of the various US opendata sources for the construction industry